 Can you imagine a pastor/teacher that doesn’t have any good things to say-ever?
 Of course not!
 They wouldn’t last five minutes.
 Having some good things to say does not qualify anyone for ministry.
 So, this problem is twofold: first, there are unqualified “ministers” who really think they’re doing God’s work (but they’re not), and second, there are millions of people putting themselves under their authority (and they shouldn’t be).
 We should be very strict and discerning in who we accept (“ordain”) as our pastor/teacher, just as the Bible instructs us to.
 This is for our own good!

-Lastly, this “chew on the meat, spit out the bones” idea is something that's often said about people getting new "words from God;" this is so ridiculous that it almost doesn’t need to be refuted.
+Lastly, this “chew on the meat, spit out the bones” idea is something that's often said about people getting new "words from God," and it's so ridiculous that it almost doesn’t need to be refuted.
 If you know there are going to be some “bones” in a person’s teaching that you’ll have to “spit out” afterwards, how can that be a "word from God?"
 And why in the world are you listening to them to begin with??
 Here’s some better advice:

 - Don’t listen to anyone whose teaching requires “spitting out” afterwards.